-Below is a list of the Commission on Fashion Arts and Events Commissioners, a brief blurb and contact information.
-The Commissioners are here to serve the fashion and beauty industry in DC so feel free to reach out to inquire about assistance or resources and share innovative strategies that will progress the fashion landscape in the nation’s capital.
+The Commissioners of The Commission on Fashion Arts and Events are here to serve the fashion and beauty industry in DC.
+Reach out to us to inquire about resources and programming, or to share innovative strategies that will progress the fashion landscape in the nation’s capital.

 Marketing Committee, Chair

 Chairman and Commissioner Johnson-Hoyle, has worked extensively throughout the fashion industry for over a decade as a graphic designer, editor and stylist with Raine Magazine, Cool America Magazine and Washington Business Journal.

 Commissioner Jackson is a 17 year luxury product, designer brands professional with an array of fashion industry experience most notably Wardrobe Styling and Tom Ford brand product management.

 Commissioner Jason Anthony is a DC native from Ward 7.
 Jason has worked as a media producer, in television and radio for the last 10 years.
 While developing projects in fashion and stage events, Jason has become a branding and engagement expert.
 This while working actively with brands such as Prada and Rolls Royce motor cars.
 Mr. Anthony hopes to organize initiatives that will grow the fashion and beauty retail sector of the city's commercial economy.
 When not in service to his Commission and the Mayor's office, Jason can be found volunteering and feeding the homeless at the Georgetown ministries center.

 Retail Liaison Committee, Co-Chair